Viir/bots/guide/how-to-develop-eve-online-bots.md

 This guide goes beyond just running and configuring bots.
 The tools I show here give you the power to automate anything in EVE Online.
 I will also summarize what I learned during bot development projects like the EVE Online mission running and anomaly ratting bots, or the Tribal Wars 2 farmbot.
 The goal is to present the methods and approaches which make the development process efficient and a pleasant experience.

+## Development Process

+Bot development begins by identifying a situation in which the bot should act.
+The same applies if we want to add new functionality to or fix a problem in a bot: In both cases, we observe a situation in which the bot acted differently than it should.

+Because the bot perceives the game world trough screenshots, we use screenshots to describe this situation.

+In simple cases, the most recent screenshot is sufficient to decide what to do in the game.
+In other cases, the bot needs to account for information which is not visible in the last screenshot but was visible in an earlier screenshot.
+In this case, we use a sequence of screenshots to describe the situation.

+After describing a situation the bot could encounter, the next development step is to explain how it should act in this situation.
+A bot can act by sending mouse movements, mouse clicks, and keyboard key presses to the game client.

 ## Bot Architecture

 Before we look at any code, let me give you a high-level overview of how a bot works and how it is structured.